forma-cloud/FormaCloud/README.md

-Enter the region where the stacks will be created (e.g. us-west-2): us-east-1 Do you want to install it for the whole organization (Y/N)? y Enter a list of regions where you want to enable Optima SavingBot (e.g. us-west-2 us-east-1): us-west-2 us-east-1 Do you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts? (true or false. [false]):
+Enter the region where the stacks will be created (e.g. us-west-2): us-east-1 Do you want to install it for the whole organization (Y/N)? y Enter a list of regions where you want to enable Optima SavingBot (e.g. us-west-2 us-east-1): us-west-2 us-east-1 Do you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts?
+(Y/N) n
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
                                  Dload  Upload   Total   Spent    Left  Speed 100  3047  100  3047    0     0   3210      0 --:--:-- --:--:-- --:--:--  3217